 Discipline comes from the word disciple, which means to teach a follower or student.
 It has nothing to do with punishment, which has been shown to have negative long-term consequences for children far into adulthood.
 When you approach limit-setting like that favorite teacher you had growing up, who was clear and firm but loving, who didn’t shame you when you made a bad choice but helped you see the consequences of your actions and learn to make good decisions, you give your child a gift that keeps on giving.

-For guidance on helping children learn to make good choices, check out: “I Don’t Like the Choices You’re Choicing Me!”
+“I Don’t Like the Choices You’re Choicing Me!”
 How to Set Enforceable, Loving Limits